 Use ANY meat with this easy DIY homemade sausage seasoning recipe.
 Avoid MSG, unhealthy white sugar, and chemical additives by making homemade Italian or spicy sausage seasoning with just a few simple ingredients to fit your grain-free, paleo, or keto diet.

 You’ve read the labels on sausage, right?

-If you want to avoid all those additives and save a little money, you can make any ground meat (pork, beef, turkey, chicken) into homemade sausage that’s amazing in recipes like Sausage, Bean and Greens Soup, Sausage Zucchini Bake, and Sausage Spinach Pasta Toss.
+If you want to avoid all those additives and save a little money, you can make any ground meat (pork, beef, turkey, chicken) into homemade sausage with seasoning that’s amazing in recipes like Sausage, Bean and Greens Soup, Sausage Zucchini Bake, and Sausage Spinach Pasta Toss.

-Choose Your Meat
+Choose Your Meat for Homemade Sausage

 Homemade sausage seasoning also allows you to have non-pork sausage easily (kosher, right?) and make certain you know the source of your meat so you can avoid CAFO meat and potentially having strange parts like ears in your sausage.

 You can literally use any ground meat, like beef, turkey, or pastured pork, and I’ve even used these seasonings in a lentil soup and completely skipped the meat, and it still tasted amazing!

 I use this to make “homemade” sausage to use in any recipes that call for ground sausage, soups, omelets, casseroles, pasta, ETC. A cousin of mine absolutely cannot eat organ meats for health reasons and hadn’t had sausage in years.
 It was fun to share this with her in my sausage zucchini bake!